conbench/benchalerts/README.md

     pytest tests/

+This will run both unit and integration tests, but integration tests will be skipped if the correct environment variables are not set.
+Look at the source files to see which ones those are.

 Code is linted with `black`, `flake8`, and `isort`. `pre-commit` should automatically lint your code before a commit, but you can always lint manually by running